pandakayak/AutoML_Tables_v2/README.md

 Year 2019
 ![alt text](https://github.com/pandakayak/AutoML_Tables_v2/blob/master/image/p8_19.PNG)

+==> The taxi demands in US holidays seem lower than normal days.

 ***Q9: When are the peak day and off-peak day in a year for price?
 In terms of pickup?
 Does holiday affect the taxi demands?***

 <img src="https://github.com/pandakayak/AutoML_Tables_v2/blob/master/image/p9.PNG" width="500" height="360" />